tglucksmann/buybitcoinworldwide.github.io/_kb/bb_investing_in_bitcoin.md

 * **TREZOR** – TREZOR is a hardware wallet that was built to secure bitcoins.
 It generates your Bitcoin private keys offline.
 Read more about [TREZOR](/wallets/trezor/) or [buy one](http://buybitcoinww.co/TREZOR_Wallet){:rel="nofollow"}.
 * **Ledger** – Ledger is a Bitcoin security company that offers a slew of secure Bitcoin storage devices.
 We currently see the Ledger Nano as Ledger’s most secure wallet.
 Read more about the [Ledger Nano](/wallets/ledger-nano/) or [buy one](http://buybitcoinww.co/Ledger_Wallet){:rel="nofollow"}.

 Bitcoins should only be kept in wallets that you control.
-If you leave $5,000 worth of gold coins with a friend, your friend could easily run of with your coins and you might not see them again.
+If you leave $5,000 worth of gold coins with a friend, your friend could easily run off with your coins and you might not see them again.
 Because Bitcoin is on the internet, they are even easier to steal and much harder to return and trace.
 Bitcoin itself is secure, but bitcoins are only as secure as the wallet storing them.

 ## Final Thoughts
 It’s important to understand how Bitcoin works before investing any money.
 Bitcoin is still new and it can take months to understand the true impact Bitcoin can have on the world.
 Take some time to understand Bitcoin, how it works, how to secure bitcoins, and about how [Bitcoin differs from fiat money](/kb/why-bitcoin-is-good-money/).
 Use our [knowledge base](/kb/) to learn more.